-The article has the usual stuff: insurance company complaints about high verdicts, people faking injuries, jackpot justice, the backlog in the courts, and the fact that most personal injury victims only receive small settlements.
+Time Magazine has an interesting article on auto tort cases.
+The article has the usual stuff: insurance company complaints about high verdicts, people faking injuries, jackpot justice, the backlog in the courts, and that most personal injury victims only receive small settlements.
 Here are a few quotes:

 The automobile accounts for half to three-quarters of personal-injury suits, fully 25% of all civil cases brought to state law courts.
 In Chicago, more than 50,000 auto cases are awaiting trial.
 In Los Angeles, auto liability cases have nearly tripled in the past decade.
 In New York City, more than 90,000 new cases come up each year.
 Across the country, Americans pay out $6.5 billion a year in automobile insurance premiums—yet in the past decade the insurance companies have suffered a net loss of more than $850,000 on this business.